laravel/docs/errors.md

 All exceptions are handled by the `App\Exceptions\Handler` class.
 This class contains two methods: `report` and `render`.

+### The Report Method

 The `report` method is used to log exceptions or send them to an external service like [BugSnag](https://bugsnag.com).
-By default, the `report` method simply passes the exception to the base implementation on the parent class where the exception is logged.
+By default, the `report` method simply passes the exception to the base class where the exception is logged.
 However, you are free to log exceptions however you wish.
 If you need to report different types of exceptions in different ways, you may use the PHP `instanceof` comparison operator:

 	/**
 	 * Report or log an exception.